Example: websocket_demo.py

 3. API Guide — Expose via REST for non-WebSocket clients

-This example shows real-time streaming basics.
+This example shows real-time streaming basics with the FastAPI-only WebSocket integration.
 For production, add authentication, connection pooling, and horizontal scaling with Redis Pub/Sub transport.

 This site uses Just the Docs, a documentation theme for Jekyll.